noodlewerk/NWPusher/README.md

 <img src="Docs/ios.png" alt="Pusher iOS" width="414"/>

 If everything is set up correctly, you only need to *Connect* and *Push*.
-Then you should receive the *You did it!* push message on the device.
+Then you should receive the `Testing..` push message on the device.

 Again, if things are not working as expected, send me a message on GitHub or post an issue.